 North Coast Land Conservancy has a new team member!
-Nick Bromen stepped into the land steward position on April 29, bringing with him more than a decades-worth of knowledge and experience gained from a variety of fieldwork in the Pacific Northwest, as well as Canada, Montana, and Texas.
+Nick Bromen stepped into the land steward position on April 29, bringing with him more than a decades-worth of knowledge and experience gained from a variety of fieldwork in the Pacific Northwest, and beyond.

 Nick grew up in Olympia, Washington, close to the Puget Sound, the Olympic Mountains, and Mount Rainier.
-He credits his parents with taking their family to experience those places.
+He credits his parents with taking their family to experience those places in his early years.

-He attended The Evergreen State College for undergraduate studies, majoring in biology.
-A few days after graduating, he started his first field job in Alberta, Canada.
+After community college and working manual labor, he attended The Evergreen State College for undergraduate studies, majoring in biology.
+A few days after graduating, he started his first field job in Alberta, Canada, and northern Montana.

 In 2017, he moved to Texas to get his master’s degree in wildlife & fisheries sciences from Texas A&M. He describes the state as a varied place, with diverse habitats that provided a stark contrast to what he was used to growing up in the Pacific Northwest.
-Environmentally, he says, “I might as well have been in South America or someplace completely foreign.”
-He got to experience a new and interesting array of plant and wildlife species in Texas Hill Country, dominated by oak savanna and cacti.
+Environmentally, he says, “I might as well have been in South America or somewhere, as it was a completely foreign place.”
+He got to experience a new and interesting array of plant and wildlife species in the Texas Hill Country, dominated by oak savanna and cacti.

 Getting Involved at NCLC